cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/_index.md

 ---
-title: Deaf & Hard of Hearing
+title: Deaf & Hard of Hearing Initiative
 linkTitle: "Deaf & Hard of Hearing"
 ---

-# Deaf & Hard of Hearing initiative

 The CNCF Deaf and Hard of Hearing (deaf/hoh) initiative aims to empower and include individuals who are deaf or hard of hearing in the cloud native and open source communities.
 Our group’s mission is to create a supportive and inclusive environment within the cloud native and open source community.